mr-ravin/lambda_psi_neuron_field_experiment/README.md

 Each run ID contains a configuration hash.
 The hash includes the experiment settings and a fingerprint of the scientific source files, which prevents resume mode from silently treating results produced by different source/configuration states as the same experiment.

+The `field_on_output` setting is part of the experiment configuration, so runs with and without `--field-on-output` are treated as different experimental conditions.

 ## Result files

 By default results are written to: